 “By incorporating its workers’ needs into its technology strategy, Swisscom [through Starmind] has taken a step toward unleashing the full potential of a next- generation workforce—one currently constrained by the very foundations on which it was built.”

-Empowering the human+ worker will help organisations drive themselves into the post-digital era.
-With the right approach, companies can redefine the phrase “institutional knowledge,” making it a true responsibility of the organization itself.
+Empowering the human+ worker will help organizations drive themselves into the post-digital era.
+With the right approach, companies can redefine the phrase “organizational knowledge,” making it a true responsibility of the organization itself.